aprilweilab/pyigd/README.md

 ## How do I use IGD in my project?

-* Clone [picovcf](https://github.com/aprilweilab/picovcf) and follow the instructions in its [README](https://github.com/aprilweilab/picovcf/blob/main/README.md) to build the tools for that library.
-  * If you want to be able to convert `.vcf.gz` (compressed VCF) to IGD, make sure you build with `-DENABLE_VCF_GZ=ON`
+* Install [igdtools](https://picovcf.readthedocs.io/en/latest/igdtools.html).
+The easiest way is via `pip install igdtools`.
-* One of the built tools will be `igdtools`, which can converts from VCF to IGD, among other things (such as filtering IGD files).
+    * `igdtools` can convert from VCF to IGD, among other things (such as filtering IGD files).
 * Do one of the following:
   * If your project is C++, copy [picovcf.hpp](https://github.com/aprilweilab/picovcf/blob/main/picovcf.hpp) into your project, `#include` it somewhere and then use according to the [documentation](https://picovcf.readthedocs.io/en/latest/)
   * If your project is Python, install [pyigd](https://github.com/aprilweilab/pyigd/) per the [README instructions](https://github.com/aprilweilab/pyigd/blob/main/README.md) (or just `pip install pyigd`).